 As concerning as today’s known healthcare cybersecurity threats are, the scariest of all cyber threats may still lie ahead.
-Researchers in Israel announced last year that they have created a computer virus capable of adding tumors into CT and MRI scans.
+Researchers in Israel announced that they have created a computer virus capable of adding tumors to CT and MRI scans.
 In the wild, this malware could fool doctors into misdiagnosing patients, according to a story by Kim Zetter in The Washington Post.

 The healthcare industry faces significant cybersecurity challenges unique to that sector.
 When lives, not just fortunes, are at stake, the best and brightest in computer science, medical science, and business must work in concert to find innovative solutions to address the threats bearing down on medical care as we know it.

 - Health Industry Cybersecurity Practices: Managing Threats and Protecting Patients